nf-core/fetchngs/README.md

 - Click `SRA Run Selector` at the bottom of the GEO accession page
 - Select the desired samples in the `SRA Run Selector` and then download the `Accession List`

-This downloads a text file called `SRR_Acc_List.csv` that can be directly provided to the pipeline once renamed with a .csv extension e.g. `--input SRR_Acc_List.csv`.
+This downloads a text file called `SRR_Acc_List.txt` that can be directly provided to the pipeline once renamed with a .csv extension e.g. `--input SRR_Acc_List.csv`.

 ### Synapse ids